 3. Jamia Millia Islamia (Department of Persian)

-The Language Courses at Jamia Millia Islamia is famous for teaching and research of various foreign languages.
-The department of Persian at JMI is one of the most sought-after in the field of learning Persian in India.
+The Persian department at JMI is one of the most sought-after in learning Persian in India.
 It has developed its seminar library, having more than one thousand important Persian books.

 Pashto, Kazakh and Turkmen Courses in Jamia, Delhi